-- Go to account management in you Zoom account.
+- Go to account management in your Zoom account.
 Then click on Webinar Settings.

 - Then click to edit on the “Registration settings”.

-- Then click the check box to “allow option to charge registration fee”.
+- Then click the check box to “allow the option to charge registration fee”.

 - In scheduling the webinar, you have to edit the invitation settings to set a price for admission.